aosabook/500lines/async-web-server/writeup.md

 That set of three methods is sufficient for picking apart a complete, raw request into a `request` instance.
 You can see that it splits its targets on cross-platform newlines to start with.
 The first line is going to look something like `GET /uri/the/user/wants.html HTTP/1.x`.
 Because we're making a minimal, special-purpose server, we can actually do with ignoring the first bit, and all we do with the last is `assert` that it's `HTTP/1.1`.
 The `path` component of that first line might be a bit more complicated though.
 Specifically, it might also look like `GET /uri/the/user/wants.html?foo=1&bar=2 HTTP/1.x`, in which case we need to parse the things to the right of the `?` as parameters rather than as part of the URI.
 That's why we split the path on `?`, and treat it as separate `resource` and `parameters` pieces from then on (incidentally, in languages like Haskell, or Clojure, you'd be able to destructure that `split` call implicitly, thereby avoiding the need for an intermediate `path-pieces` altogether).

 The next piece of work we do is creating the `request` instance, initializing it with the appropriate `resource`, then parsing out the headers one by one and finally, optionally parse the GET and POST parameters into the `parameters` slot.
 There are two flavors of `parameters` there; you can get them from the suffix of the URI, and/or from the request body.
-Regardless of where they are, they're parsed in the same way, as yo ucan see by the `parse-params` method.
+Regardless of where they are, they're parsed in the same way, as you can see by the `parse-params` method.
 That method is specialized on both `string` and `null` because either or both kinds of parameters might be absent from a particular request, and we want to gracefully handle that situation when parsing from the raw results.

 The only other thing we need to take a look at here is `handle-request`, which you should already sort of suspect the structure of given how our `define-handler` system is put together.